 1. Don’t Buy: Borrow

 You want to look good, right?
 You want a knock-out suit that might possibly distract from your less-than-pretty ski technique?
-Ladies, perhaps you’ve got your eye on a Prada all-in-one?
-Or an all-black leather Chanel ski suit like the one Victoria Beckham was seen parading around in whilst…snowboarding…in Courchevel a few seasons ago?
+Perhaps you’ve got your eye on a Prada all-in-one?

 Well, put your credit card away this instant.
 The golden rule of ski wear for beginners is this.
 Don’t buy: borrow.
 This goes for men, too.
 Even if it means wearing your neighbour’s fading all-in-one from way back when.
 After a few days on the slopes you may decide, as some people do (though we can’t understand why), that skiing is not for you.
 And you will be stuck with an outfit you’ll never wear again and a hefty bill.

 So borrow as much as you can – gloves, hat, fleece, goggles, sunglasses, ski helmet.
 Do buy your own thermals though, and ski socks (who likes to borrow socks?).
-Snow+Rock has a good selection of crew necks (from £29.99), long johns (from £37.99) and socks (from £8.99).
+Snow+Rock has a good selection of crew necks, long johns and socks.